g-art-dev/hoca/README.md

 in the first.

-We will now see how to write some code use this class: We have to build a field dictionary to provide the source image and receive the contours, constitute a population of `LiteEdgeAutomaton`, and then *play* the population.
+We will now see how to write some code use this class: We have to build a field dictionary to provide the source image and receive the contours drawn, constitute a population of `LiteEdgeAutomaton`, and then _play_ the population.
 Here is the code:

 ```python
 import random